What do you want to achieve with your Neighbourhood Plan?

 Support we offer to Neighbourhood Planning Groups

-Set up a Neighbourhood Plan Steering Group
+How to Set up a Neighbourhood Plan Steering Group

-Prepare your Neighbourhood Plan
+How to make your Neighbourhood Plan

 How to produce a neighbourhood plan.
 Engagement, data and evidence, vision and objectives and drafting planning policies.

-Submit your Neighbourhood Plan
+How to submit your Neighbourhood Plan

 How to carry out your Regulation 14 Pre-submission consultation and publicity.
 Documents you will need to prepare for your Regulation 15 Submission with templates to help you to do this.